• Skip to main content

 Why You Will Love This Recipe

-• These jumbo muffins are bursting with blueberries and lemon flavor and are sure to become your favorite blueberry muffin.
+• These jumbo blueberry muffins are bursting with blueberries and lemon flavor and are sure to become your favorite blueberry muffin.

 • These muffins have large tall chewy muffin tops.